PimDeWitte/UnityMainThreadDispatcher/README.md

 # UnityMainThreadDispatcher

 A thread-safe way of dispatching IEnumerator functions to the main thread in unity.
+Useful for calling UI functions and other actions that Unity limits to the main thread from different threads.
 ### Version
 0.1 - Note that this has not yet been tested in production and has been developed for a game that is still in progress.
 ### Installation